SamVerschueren/gulp-cordova-build-ios/readme.md

   }
 }
 ```
+To get UUID execute in terminal - `/usr/libexec/PlistBuddy -c "Print UUID" /dev/stdin <<< $(security cms -D -i /path/to/file.mobileprovision)` or

-To get the UUID I open the .mobileprovision file on a text editor and search for 'UUID', not sure if there is an easier way of finding it.
+open the .mobileprovision file on a text editor and search for 'UUID'.

 ##### release